Skip to main content

 Job growth in sonography

-The sonography profession has grown quite significantly in the last few decades, as it's not about to stop growing.
+The sonography profession has grown quite significantly in the last few decades, and it’s not about to stop growing.
 According to the Bureau of Labor Statistics, sonography will see a significantly higher than normal increase in job growth.
-In fact, when considering both Medical Sonography and Cardiovascular Technologists, it's predicted the field will see an overall 10% growth from 2021 to 2031 for medical sonographers and cardiovascular technologists combined and 15 percent growth for medical sonographers.
+For Diagnostic Medical Sonographers, it’s predicted the field will see an overall 11% growth from 2023-2033.

 closeup of ultrasound procedure